sakai-mirror/ctools/README.txt

 Tools to aid in building a production CTools image.

+TTD:
+- make pilot vs regular distinction
+(some things are the same over many instances)
+- make instance distinction
+(doing this)
+- make the build destination distinction
+(pick up the db driver from a different location)
+- improve packaging / installation.

 -------- PURPOSE

 This tools set has been built for OS X and will work there.
 It will